Kjue/python-opencv-gpu-video/README.md

 ### *Reasoning*

-I had a use case to process the video faster than that and I had to run image operations on all the frames and I wanted to do that in the GPU for speed purposes.
-I had previously used ffmpeg with NVENC extensions very successfully to run encoding on GPU.
+I had a use case to process the video faster than that and **I had to run image operations on all the frames** and I wanted to **do that in the GPU** for speed purposes.
+I had previously used ffmpeg with NVidia extensions (*NVENC*) very successfully to run encoding on GPU.
 I was able to achieve speeds in excess of 8.0x speeds to the input video in encoding, so you should understand I was frustrated at the appalling 0.2x speeds I was getting with my first code on the algorithm I needed to execute.
+I am still wishing to find a way to allow this code to attain similar levels.

 I would need speed gains from somewhere as this situation was forcing my computer to be very busy for the 5 hours it took to process the 1 hour video pieces.
 Something had to be done.